mikbry/awesome-webgpu/readme.md

 # Awesome WebGPU [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> Lovely curated list of WebGPU ressources, libraries and tools.
+> Lovely curated list of WebGPU resources, libraries and tools.

 [WebGPU](https://en.wikipedia.org/wiki/WebGPU) is a work in progress [Web standard from W3C](https://www.w3.org/TR/webgpu/) for modern 3D and GPU computing.
 Its purpose is to get the best performances on recent GPUs from desktop to mobile.
 Unlike WebGL, WebGPU is not a port of an existing native API.
 It borrows concepts from Metal, Vulkan and Direct3D12.